zeusrahl/Pokedex/README.md

 # EDK's Pokédex

+## Overview

+To build an app that calls on an external API to display a list of Pokédex.
+This app also opens a modal to view an individual pokémon's picture and stats.

+## Key Features

+- Load Data from an external source (API)
+- View a list of Items
+- on user action (e.g., by clicking on a list item), view details for that item

+## Built With:

+JavaScript

+---

+## Reflections

-This is the beginning of my Pokèdex project.
+This is the beginning of my Pokédex project.
 I anticipate that I will be able to learn how to adapt this for various different projects as it is about creating the JavaScript and calling an API.
-Building the API will be an enjoyable activity as well I do now know a lot about Pokèmon, so I wouldn't be able to adapt the API for myself.
+Building the API will be an enjoyable activity as well I do now know a lot about Pokémon, so I wouldn't be able to adapt the API for myself.
 But I already have ideas on how to adapt this for D&D 5e.

 ### Lesson 1.2